zobr/paste/README.md

 If you see that server has started, it is ready to use (or to be deployed on an end server).

+## Configuration

+You can load different configurations based on `APP_ENV` environment variable.
+Create a copy of the `config/default.php` with the name that you will use in `APP_ENV`, then override available options.
+If option does not exist in config, it will be inherited from `config/default.php`.

 ## Contacts